fO-000/bluing/README.md

 # bluescan ---- A powerful Bluetooth scanner

 > This document is also available in Chinese.
 See [README-Chinese.md](https://github.com/fO-000/bluescan/blob/master/README-Chinese.md)
+>
+> bluescan is a open source project by Sourcell Xu from DBAPP Security HatLab.
+Anyone may redistribute copies of bluescan to anyone under the terms stated in the GPL-3.0 license.

 Aren't the previous Bluetooth scanning tools scattered and in disrepair?
 So we have this powerful Bluetooth scanner based on modern Python 3 ---- bluescan.